kd8bny/pi2go/README.md

 V1 R*
 ---------------
 6/4/13
+sOff R0 - New thread that allows the RPi to shutdown when vehicle losses key_on power.
+With this the RPi will not come to and abrubt halt losing integrity (Not in pi2go yet)
 *go R1 - Multithreading is now working.
 Also UI freeze bug is fixed.
 GPIO issues are fixed *OBD R1 - Small bug fixes main.ui R1 - Reorganized added missing features (Clear codes, new obd stats)